 Justin Simien’s directorial style leans towards clean symmetry and wide angle lens while his writing is filled with irony, snappy dialogue, and sarcasm.
 This combination helps the film critically explore the racialized stereotypes the characters are forced simultaneously to embody and reject at a predominantly White institution.

-Additional Films and Movies From Black Filmmakers and Actors
+Additional Films From Black Filmmakers and Actors

 If you’re finished with this list of must-watch movies, check out more fantastic films, such as The Hate U Give (2018), also featuring NYFA Guest Speaker Russell Hornsby, NYFA alum Tracy Oliver’s horror-comedy The Blackening (2022), and the 2023 animated film Spider-Man: Across the Spider-Verse, featuring NYFA alum Issa Rae.